 Because of how depression affects both body and mind, long-term effects can be significant.

 - Fatigue, loss of energy, and general hopelessness can lead to unhealthy habits.
 Loss of physical activity, poor nutrition, and weight gain or weight loss can have long-term impacts.

 - Relationships can be affected by depression.
 Long-term depression may lead to divorce and break-ups.

-- Dealing with depression at work means work responsibilities may suffer.
+depression at workmeans work responsibilities may suffer.
 There is loss of concentration, absenteeism, inability to focus or complete tasks, loss of communication with coworkers, etc.

-- Because of poor health habits, depression may be a precursor to serious and chronic illnesses12 like chronic pain, type 2 diabetes, heart disease, high cholesterol, hypertension, and more.
+- Because of poor health habits, depression may be a precursor to serious and chronic illnesses like chronic pain, type 2 diabetes, heart disease, arthritis, kidney disease, and more.10

 - Long-term depression can also lead to suicidal thoughts and even suicide.